 We settled in at one of these campsites for night #1 of our trip and estimate we hiked around 18 miles on day #1.

 One thing to note regarding these campsites along Six Mile Run: Six Mile Run Road is just on the other side of the creek, on the hillside.
-While you cannot really see the road from the campsites, if cars pass along the gravel country road, you will be able to hear, and possibly see the vehicles.
-If this will hinder your hiking experience along the trail, we wouldn’t recommend planning to stay at these campsites.
+You cannot really see the road from the campsites, but if cars pass along the gravel country road, you can hear and possibly see the vehicles.
+If this will hinder your hiking experience along the trail, we recommend planning to stay at a different campsite.

 Continuing along the trail, you’ll come to the west Route 504 crossing around mile 20.
-As you cross the road, it will seem like you are trespassing on private property heading towards a cabin on their driveway, but you’ll stay to the left and head back into the woods along the creek, then up the hillside.
+As you cross the road, you might think you are trespassing on private property heading towards a cabin on their driveway.
+Stay to the left, head back into the woods along the creek, then up the hillside.

-The trail eases off and you’ll pass through some of the easier, more gentle sections.
-Camping is sparse in this stretch, and you won’t find another one until just before reaching Shields Dam Road, around mile 23.
-This would be a campsite we’d only recommend in a pinch, though.
+The trail eases off, and you’ll pass through more manageable sections.
+Camping is sparse in this stretch.
+You won’t find another site until just before reaching Shields Dam Road, around mile 23.
+We’d only recommend this campsite in a pinch.
 There are much better ones along the trail.

 When you reach Shields Dam Road, take a right and walk up to the T in the road, where it meets Six Mile Run Road.
-You’ll find the trail continues into the woods across Six Mile Run Road.
-This section we found just a little confusing, as what is labeled Clay Mine Road on the map could be mistaken for a trail.
+The trail continues into the woods across Six Mile Run Road.
+We found this section a little confusing.
+What is labeled Clay Mine Road on the map could be mistaken for a trail.

 Around mile 27, cross over Horse Hollow Road and through Wolf Rocks.